-In his analysis, Avnei Zedek reflects the halakhic discourse that preceded him on the topic of cross dressing.
-Nonetheless, it is important to note two elements that appear in this responsa.
+In his analysis, Avnei Zedek reflects the halakhic discourse that preceded him on the topic of cross-dressing.
+Nonetheless, it is important to note two elements that appear in this responsum.
 The first is that the pants he is referring to are loose and formless.
 They are cut to fit women’s bodies but they seem suited for work rather than fashion.
-He acknowledges that pious women in Hungary and Poland are wearing these garments presumably because of the mobility it gave them to carry out certain jobs and to protect themselves in the winter from very cold climates.
+He acknowledges that pious women in Hungary and Poland are wearing these garments presumably because of the mobility it gave them to carry out certain jobs and to protect themselves in very cold climates from the winter chill.
 He writes specifically that they are not trying to imitate men and that the garments are somewhat modified for women.
-There is no attempt to cross dress and there is no sexual allure to the garments.
+There is no attempt to cross-dress and there is no sexual allure to the garments.

-The second is his attack on women who wear men’s suits and hats, a trend occurring in the 19th century in Europe and the USA.
-This trend incensed the Avnei Zedek who describes the look as “very ugly”.
-Although he admits that there are some slight differences to the cut of the suits worn by women, they are clearly to his mind menswear and women could be mistaken for men when wearing them.
+The second is his attack on women who wear men’s suits and hats, a trend occurring in the 19th century in Europe and the United States.
+This trend incensed the Avnei Zedek, who describes the look as “very ugly.”
+Although he admits that there are some slight differences in the cut of the suits worn by women, to his mind, they are clearly menswear and women could be mistaken for men when wearing them.
 He maintains that such clothing violates a clear prohibition, although he does not specify the source of the transgression.
-He could be talking about cross dressing but he also could be talking about a prohibition found elsewhere in Shulchan Aruch (Yoreah Deah 171:1) that one may not dress in the manner of the gentiles.
+He could be referring to cross-dressing but it is also possible that he is talking about a different prohibition found elsewhere in Shulhan Arukh (Yoreh Deah 171:1) forbidding an individual from dressing in the manner of the gentiles.

-Overall, the Avnei Zedek presents a moderate position but it would be inaccurate to use his responsa to permit skinny jeans and leggings in the manner in which he permitted the pants women were wearing in his generation.
-In addition, it is clear that he is concerned about the breakdown of gender boundaries in his attack on men’s suits and hats being worn by women, although it is a trend that he is powerless to prevent even within observant communities.
+Overall, the Avnei Zedek presents a moderate position, but it would be inaccurate to make use of his responsum to permit skinny jeans and leggings based on his ruling regarding the pants women were wearing in his generation.
+In addition, it is clear that he is concerned about the breakdown of gender boundaries in his attack on men’s suits and hats being worn by women.

-One hundred years after the Avnei Zedek, Rabbi Yehuda Henkin wrote that he asked his grandfather Rav Yosef Henkin, a major halakhic authority, about women wearing pants.
+One hundred years after the Avnei Zedek, Rabbi Yehuda Henkin wrote that he asked his grandfather, Rav Yosef Henkin, a major halakhic authority, about women wearing pants.
 His grandfather responded that loose pants were permitted for women and would possibly be even more modest than other clothing options.
 Rabbi Henkin further explored this added advantage of baggy pants instead of skirts when considering the subject of modest dress.
-He is possibly the only major rabbinic authority in this generation to rule that some form of pants is permissible if they are loose.
+It is possible that he is the only major rabbinic authority in this generation to rule that some form of loose pants is permissible.

 More reflective of the overall response to women wearing pants are the rabbinic authorities who show extreme antagonism.
-There are two schools of thought that emerge.
+Two schools of thought have emerged.
 One school argues that pants are so gendered that there is no way to wear them without violating a biblical prohibition.
-The other school admits that there is no Biblical prohibition.
-Nonetheless, the garment is absolutely prohibited.
+The other school admits that there is no biblical prohibition, but that nonetheless, the garment is prohibited.
 In the rhetoric cited below, the sense of a religious war being waged is palpable.

-Rabbi Yitzhak Yaakov Weiss, 1902-1989, in his responsa Minhat Yitzhak, is asked about women wearing pants, while serving as the head of the rabbinic court (Av Beit Din) in Manchester England, in 1958.
-The questioner asks about the source of the prohibition and adds that women’s pants are cut differently than men’s and are distinguishable by color as well so that gender boundaries are maintained.
+Rabbi Yitzhak Yaakov Weiss (1902-1989), in his responsa Minhat Yitzhak, was asked about women wearing pants in 1958 while he was serving as the head of the rabbinic court (Av Beit Din) in Manchester England.
+The questioner asks about the source of the prohibition and adds that women’s pants are cut differently than men’s and are also distinguishable by color so that gender boundaries are maintained.